Are you suffering from secondhand smoke drifting into your apartment or condo?

 To assist property managers, public health advocates and residents in their efforts to adopt smokefree multi-unit housing policies, the American Lung Association has developed Smokefree Policies in Multi-Unit Housing: Steps for Success.
 This free online course provides a step-by-step guide to promoting, planning and implementing a smokefree multi-unit housing policy.
 Steps for Success and related support materials are available on their website.

-Live Smoke Free has a Model Smoke-Free Lease Addendum that was developed out of a team of housing lawyers in MN and was updated by Warren Ortland at the Public Health Law Center in St. Paul, MN.
+- Model Smokefree Lease Addendum (from Live Smokefree) – Was developed out of a team of housing lawyers in MN and was updated by Warren Ortland at the Public Health Law Center in St. Paul, MN.
 The lease is available in English, Hmong, Oromo, Somali, Spanish, and Vietnamese.
 You can download all of the leases under “Policy Adoption Materials.”